linux-can/socketcand/doc/protocol.md

 Socketcand protocol
 ===================

-The socketcand provides a network interface to the Socket CAN broadcast manager of the host.
+The socketcand provides a network interface to a number of CAN busses on the host.
 It can be controlled over a single TCP socket and supports transmission and reception of CAN frames.
-The used protocol is ASCII based and data transmissions have the following structure:
+The used protocol is ASCII based and has some states in which different commandy may be used.

-### Data structure ###
+## Mode NO_BUS ##
+After connecting to the socket the client is greeted with '< hi >'.
+The only valid command in this mode is the open command.
+It is used to select one of the CAN busses that were announced in the broadcast beacon.
+The syntax is:
-    < interface data_type ival_s ival_us can_id can_dlc [data]* >
+    < open canbus >

-### Data types ###
-The field data_type must be present in every transmitted piece of data.
-This makes it easy to separate relevant from irellevant data.
-If the receiver does not understand a specific command or data transmission he can simply ignore it.
-Two types of data are transmitted:

-* Commands have a data_type with a single uppercase letter (e.g. A, U, D, ...)
-* Normal data transfer has a data_type with a sigle lowercase letter, which denotes the type of data (e.g. f, e, s, ...)
+where canbus may be at maximum 16 characters long.
+If the client is allowed to access the bus the server will respond with '< ok >'.
+Otherwise an error is returned and the connection is terminated.

+## Mode BCM ##
+After the client has successfully opened a bus the mode is switched to BCM mode.
+In this mode a BCM socket to the bus will be opened and can be controlled over the connection.
+The following commands are understood:

 ### Commands for transmission ###
 There are a few commands that control the transmission of CAN frames.
 Most of them are interval based and the Socket CAN broadcast manager guarantees that the frames are sent cyclic with the given interval.
 To be able to control these transmission jobs they are automatically removed when the BCM server socket is closed.